-Where different classes of participatory interests apply to certain Portfolio's, they would be subject to different

-- Past performance is not necessarily a guide to future performance.
 Where different classes of participatory interests apply to certain Portfolio's, they would be subject to different charges.

+- Where different classes of participatory interests apply to certain Portfolio's, they would be subject to different charges.

 Collective investments are traded at ruling prices and can engage in borrowing and scrip lending.

 A schedule of fees and charges and maximum commissions, is available on request from RCIS.

 RCIS does not provide any guarantee in respect to the capital or the return of the portfolio.

 RCIS may suspend repurchases for a period, subject to regulatory approval, to await liquidity.

 RCIS may borrow up to 10% of the market value of the portfolio where insufficient liquidity exists in a portfolio, or where assets cannot be released to withdraw or cancel participatory interests.

 RCIS reserves the right to close the fund to new investors if we deem it necessary to limit further inflows in order for it to be managed in accordance with its mandate.

 Forward pricing is used.

-In terms of the Collective Investment Schemes Control Act, No.45 of 2002 (CISCA), RMB Custody and Trustee Services (A division of FirstRand Bank Limited) has been appointed by RCIS as the Trustee of AIP RCIS Multi-Strategy Retail Hedge Fund.
-The portfolio is valued at 15h00 on each business day.
-Investment and Redemption Instructions will be processed according to: The Transaction Cut-Off Time as well as the Subscription and Redemption guidance stipulated within the General Information section of the Minimum Disclosure Document.
-Any capital gain realised on the disposal of a participatory interest in a collective investment scheme is subject to Capital Gains Tax (CGT).
+In terms of the Collective Investment Schemes Control Act, No.45 of 2002 (CISCA), RMB Custody and Trustee Services (A division of FirstRand Bank Limited) has been appointed by RCIS as the Trustee of OysterCatcher RCIS Smart Alpha Retail Hedge Fund.

+The portfolio is valued at 17H00 each business day.

+Investment and Redemption Instructions will be processed according to: The transaction cut-off time as well as the Subscription and Redemption guidance stipulated within the General Information section of the Minimum Disclosure Document.

+Any capital gain realised on the disposal of a participatory interest in a collective investment scheme is subject to Capital Gain Tax (CGT).

 A money market portfolio is not a bank deposit account.
 The price of a participatory interest is a marked-to-market value.
 The total return to the investor is made up of interest received and any gain or loss made on any particular instrument, in most cases the return will merely have an effect of increasing or decreasing the daily yield.
-In the case of abnormal losses it can have the effect of reducing
+In the case of abnormal losses it can have the effect of reducing the capital value of the portfolio.
+Excessive withd

+- Fluctuations or movements in exchange rates may cause the value of underlying offshore investments to go up or down.

+A Fund of Funds Portfolio only invests in other portfolio's of collective investment schemes which levies its own charges, which could result in a higher cost structure for these portfoliois.

-- RCIS retains full legal responsibility for AIP RCIS Multi-Strategy Retail Hedge Fund and performs Risk - Management oversight.
+RealFin Collective Investment Schemes (RF) Proprietary Limited has entered into a co-naming agreement with and delegated the investment management function to Oyster Catcher Investments (Pty) Ltd (FSP CECC). - 21 RCIS retains full legal responsibility for OysterCatcher RCIS Smart Alpha Hedge Fund and performs Risk - RCIS retains full legal responsibility for OysterCatcher RCIS Smart Alpha Hedge Fund and performs Risk Management oversight.